Tabishsohail/Engineering-Challenge-iOS/README.md

 This is the Holmusk iOS developer challenge.
 The rules of the challenge are very simple and are as follows

 * You are required to code in Swift
-* You may not use open source components (your code will be checked thoroughly)
 * You will be able to submit the challenge anytime you are ready provided the challenge is still open
 * Your code should be commented
 * For this challenge you will be judged based on the elegance of your code, level of abstraction and technical skills presented * in the implementation.